Overview of gun laws by nation: Timor-Leste

 Under East Timorese law, only the military and police forces may possess, carry and use firearms, with few exceptions.

 In late June 2008, the Prime Minister, Xanana Gusmão, introduced a proposed gun law to Parliament for "urgent debate", pushing back scheduled budgetary discussions.
 The new law, which would allow civilians to own guns, sparked heated debates in the East Timorese parliament.
 The United Nations, which has a peacekeeping force deployed in the nation, also expressed concerns over the new law.
 The law was defeated in the Parliament.

-Turkey

-Turkey is semi-restrictive in terms of gun control statutes.
-Civilians in Turkey need to get a license from the police or gendarmerie to own and use firearms, and these licenses last for 5 years.
-Licenses are available for shotguns (including semi-automatic ones), rifles (bolt-action, lever-action, and some semi-automatics), and handguns.
-To get a license, you must: